-Keywords: Milk, Wagashi, Lait caillé, Proteins, fat, carbohydrate, coliforms, Staphylococcus, Lactic Acid Bacteria(LAB), Kozah, Togo.
+Keywords: Milk, Wagashi, Lait caillé, Proteins, fat, carbohydrate, coliforms, Staphylococcus, Lactic Acid Bacteria.

 1. INTRODUCTION

 Milk is acknowledged as a crucial component of African pastoral civilisations, where it holds social and cultural significance in addition to its economic worth (Mattiello et al., 2018).
 In developing countries, dairy production is growing quickly and has a major impact on health, nutrition, the environment, and people's lives, and it has the ability to provide even more benefits in the future (Grace et al., 2020).
 Dairy production is crucial for the survival of billions of people worldwide who consume milk and dairy products daily.
 Milk and its products provide essential nutrients like proteins, fats, vitamins, and minerals.
 The production and consumption of dairy products are increasing globally, and the quality of raw milk is central to the safety and quality of all dairy products (Ntuli et al., 2023).
 Dairy products such as fresh cheese, ripened cheese, wagashi, fermented milk, butter and dairy by-products (buttermilk, whey, ghee, and skim milk) are crucial for human nutrition in African countries especially in Togo and particular in Kara region.
 However, the quality of milk is often affected by factors like cattle diet, hygiene, breed, and season (Grace et al., 2020; Bednarski and Kupczyński, 2024).
-The dairy sector faces risks of contamination during production, processing, and marketing, that is why regular controls are necessary to ensure food safety and consumer satisfaction (Hooda et al., 2025) as buying dairy products in uncontrolled areas increases the risk of biological and chemistry contamination.
+The dairy sector faces risks of contamination during production, processing, and marketing, that is why regular controls are necessary to ensure food safety and consumer satisfaction (Hooda et al., 2025), as buying dairy products in uncontrolled areas increases the risk of biological and chemical contamination (Abdelrahman et al., 2023).

+Abdelrahman subhi, Aalaa S.A.
+Saad, Kamelia Osman, Mahmoud E. Hashad, and Heba N. Deif, 2023.
+Prevalence and Antibiogram of Escherichia coli Isolates Recovered from Bovine Milk.
+Journal of Applied Veterinary Sciences, 8 (3): 82-90.

+DOI: 10.21608/JAVS.2023.215720.1238

-Microorganisms in milk can cause spoilage and quality defects, leading to significant losses in the dairy industry.
-Inadequate storage conditions and cold chain post-milking can lead to the growth of bacteria, moulds, or other microorganisms in dairy products, causing health problems like food-borne infections, poisoning, or illness (Millogo et al., 2018).
-Additionally, the presence of foodborne pathogens, such as enteric and zoonotic bacteria, can pose a health risk to consumers.
-Enteric pathogens like Salmonella enterica, Campylobacter spp., and E. coli can cause fecal contamination (Idland et al., 2022), while zoonotic pathogens like Mycobacterium spp., Brucella spp., Coxiella burnetii, Staphylococcus aureus, and Streptococcus spp. can be transferred from infected animals (Rabaza et al., 2021; Collins et al., 2022) to humans.
-Contaminated milk is a significant danger to public health because it can be drank without noticeable problems.
+Microorganisms in milk can cause spoilage and quality issues, leading to major losses in the dairy industry.
+Poor storage conditions and breaks in the cold chain after milking can promote the growth of bacteria, molds, or other microbes in dairy products, resulting in health problems like foodborne infections, poisoning, or illness (Millogo et al., 2018).
+Additionally, the presence of foodborne pathogens, such as enteric and zoonotic bacteria, can pose health risks to consumers.
+Enteric pathogens like Salmonella enterica, Campylobacter spp., and E. coli can be caused by fecal contamination (Idland et al., 2022), while zoonotic pathogens like Mycobacterium spp., Brucella spp., Coxiella burnetii, Staphylococcus aureus, and Streptococcus spp. can be transmitted from infected animals (Rabaza et al., 2021; Collins et al., 2022,

+Helmy et al., 2025) to humans.
+Contaminated milk is a significant threat to public health because it can be consumed without obvious signs of problems.

+Helmy, N.M., Zaki, H.M. and Saad, A., 2025.
+Comparable Study of Immunological, Bacteriological, and Molecular Techniques for Detecting Brucellosis in Milk of Reproductively Problematic Cows.
+Egyptian Journal of Veterinary Sciences, 56(1), pp.149-157.
+DOI: 10.21608/EJVS.2024.259043.1751